The Real World: San Francisco: After filming

-Puck Rainey made a cameo appearance on Road Rules: All Stars, and competed on Battle of the Sexes, during which he came into conflict with David Edwards of The Real World: Los Angeles, and married on camera Betty, his fiancée and mother of his sons, Bogart and Rocco.
+Puck Rainey served as the host for Road Rules: All Stars, and competed on Battle of the Sexes, during which he came into conflict with David Edwards of The Real World: Los Angeles, and married on camera Betty, his fiancée and mother of his two sons, Bogart and Rocco.
 As of 2008, he was working as a truck driver.
 As of 2009, the family lives in Alabama, where Rainey makes a living through public appearances and miscellaneous jobs.
 In his spare time, he enjoys gardening and photography, though he prefers to model, whereas his partner works behind the camera.
 Spanky Ham, one of the main characters on the animated reality television spoof Drawn Together has been compared by that show's creators to Rainey.

 At the 2008 The Real World Awards Bash, Pedro and Sean received a nomination for "Favorite Love Story", Pedro also received a nomination for "Best Fight" with Puck, the latter was in the running for the "Roommate You Love to Hate" award, and in the "Gone Baby Gone" category.

-As of 2008, Cory Murphy is a mother of two and a teacher of middle-school Spanish and language arts.
+As of 2023, Cory Murphy is a teacher of middle-school Spanish and language arts in Southern California, and a mother of two.

+As of 2023, Mohammed Bilal is a director of diversity initiatives at Stanford University Human Resources, and a father of two.

 A 2008 film by Nick Oceano, Pedro, chronicles Zamora's life.

+A 2021 documentary by William T. Horner, Keep the Cameras Rolling: The Pedro Zamora Way is a chronicle of Pedro's journey with AIDS and reality television.

 Pedro's widower, Sean Sasser, continued his activism for LGBT issues, and his work as an HIV educator.
 In 1995, he spoke at the inaugural White House AIDS conference, and was appointed by President Bill Clinton to the Presidential Advisory Council on HIV/AIDS.
 He moved to Atlanta in late 1995, in order to be with his boyfriend, and hoped to open a café.
 He was later a pastry chef at Ritz-Carlton hotel properties and head pastry chef at a luxury hotel in Portland before settling in Washington DC in 2012, where, as a pastry chef at a restaurant called RIS, he was praised by the Washington Blade for his work there.
 In June 2013 Sasser married Michael Kaplan, whom he had dated off and on since the 1990s, and with whom he had moved in six months prior.
 While in Washington, Sasser served as a board member of the AIDS Alliance for Children, Youth and Families.
 He was active in youth and mentoring organizations, and he and Kaplan served as foster parents to a 4-year-old girl.
 In July 2013, Sasser, who had also been HIV positive for 25 years, was diagnosed with mesothelioma, a rare cancer of the lungs.
 He died at his home on August 7, 2013, at the age of 44.
 He is survived by his mother, Patricia Sasser of Detroit, and a younger sister.